Criggan

-Criggan is a hamlet in Cornwall, England, UK, located north of the village of Bugle.
+Criggan (Krugan, meaning either little barrow or simply the barrow) is a hamlet in Cornwall, England, UK, located north of the village of Bugle.
 It lies on the edge of Criggan Moor, within an Area of Great Scientific Value.
 It lies along the railway line from Victoria and Roche railway station in the west to Bugle in the south.
 It is in the civil parish of Roche.

 The settlement is mentioned in Herman Melville's short story "The Lightning-Rod Man", included in The Piazza Tales (1856), which says 'In Criggan last month, I put up three-and-twenty rods on only five buildings.'
 'Let me see.
 Was it not at Criggan last week, about midnight on Saturday, that the steeple, the big elm and the assembly-room cupola were struck?.'